BoxFactura/pulltorefresh.js/README.md

 E2E tests are executed with Testcafé.

-- Run `npm test` to use standard Chrome
+- Run `npm test` to fire tests in the default browser, use `BROWSER` to change this
-- Run `npm pretest && npm run test:ci` to run Chrome in headless mode
+- ...or just run `make` to setup the dependencies and run tests only (e.g. CI)

 Advanced debug can be achieved with `testcafe-live`, e.g.